How India's COVID crisis has changed Bollywood | DW | 16.07.2021

 The industry has been on the decline since India's first COVID-19 lockdown in March last year.

-Major film productions have been shelved or indefinitely postponed, while thousands of cinemas have shutdown, prompting job losses nationwide.
+Major film productions have been shelved or indefinitely postponed, while thousands of cinemas have shut down, prompting job losses across the country.

 "This is an industry which is already dealing with losses going into millions, and it is going to be worse than 2020 if losses keep on mounting," a senior trade analyst told DW.